NHL Winter Classic: History

 On January 2, 2023, the day of the 2023 Winter Classic, NHL commissioner Gary Bettman announced on the game's pregame show that the Seattle Kraken would host the 2024 edition of the Winter Classic at T-Mobile Park, playing against the Vegas Golden Knights.
 This was the first Winter Classic to be held on the American West Coast and the first between Pacific Division opponents.
 This was also the first Winter Classic, and the second NHL outdoor game, to take place in a retractable roof stadium.
 (Note: The 2014 Heritage Classic took place at Vancouver's BC Place, a retractable roof stadium.
 Due to rain, the roof was closed for the game.)
 Due to Seattle's rainy climate that may affect ice conditions, organizers planned on closing the T-Mobile Park roof in case of heavy rainfall.
 The game ended with the Kraken becoming the first team to earn a shutout in a Winter Classic, defeating the Golden Knights 3–0.

-On February 7, 2024, it was announced that the 2025 NHL Winter Classic will take place at Wrigley Field in Chicago, with the Chicago Blackhawks facing the St. Louis Blues.
-Wrigley Field joined Fenway Park as the only two-time hosts of a Winter Classic, and it will also mark the first repeat matchup in a Winter Classic, with the Blackhawks and Blues previously facing off at Busch Stadium in 2017.
-It was then announced that the game would take place on December 31, 2024, which marked the first and only time two Winter Classics were held in one calendar year, and the first Winter Classic to take place on New Year's Eve.
+On February 7, 2024, it was announced that the 2025 NHL Winter Classic would take place at Wrigley Field in Chicago, with the Chicago Blackhawks facing the St. Louis Blues.
+Wrigley Field joined Fenway Park as the only two-time hosts of a Winter Classic, and it also marked the first repeat matchup in a Winter Classic, with the Blackhawks and Blues previously facing off at Busch Stadium in 2017.
+It was then announced that the game would take place on December 31, 2024, which marked the first Winter Classic to take place on New Year's Eve, and the first time two Winter Classics were held in a calendar year.
 The move to New Year's Eve was an effort—one that was ultimately unsuccessful—to minimize competition against ESPN's bowl games, particularly with the expansion of the College Football Playoff, which scheduled its quarterfinal round as a full-day block on New Year's Day and prime time New Year's Eve.

-On January 8, 2025, the NHL announced that the 2026 NHL Winter Classic will take place at LoanDepot Park in Miami, Florida, with the Florida Panthers hosting the New York Rangers.
-That would mark the Panthers' first outdoor game, the second Winter Classic at a retractable roof stadium, and the southernmost outdoor game in the NHL.
-The game would take place on January 2, 2026, the first time since the 2023 Winter Classic that the game took place on January 2, and the first Winter Classic to be played on January 2 that did not fall on a Monday.
+On January 8, 2025, the NHL announced that the 2026 NHL Winter Classic would take place at LoanDepot Park in Miami, with the Florida Panthers hosting the New York Rangers.
+That marked the Panthers' first outdoor game, the second Winter Classic at a retractable roof stadium, and the southernmost outdoor game in the NHL.
+The game took place on January 2, 2026, the first Winter Classic to be played on January 2 that did not fall on a Monday.

+On January 7, 2026, the NHL announced that the 2027 NHL Winter Classic will take place at Rice–Eccles Stadium in Salt Lake City, with the Utah Mammoth hosting the Colorado Avalanche.
+Utah's participation will result in all 32 active NHL teams having participated in an outdoor game.
+The 2027 Winter Classic would be played on December 31, 2026, New Year's Eve.